mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 * Possible guidance for connection sharing between RoQ and non-RoQ flows, including considerations for congestion control and rate adaptation, scheduling, prioritization, and which ALPNs to use.

-For these reasons, publication of this specification as a stable reference for implementers to test with, and report results, seems useful.
+For these reasons, publication of this document as a stable reference for implementers to test with, and report results, seems useful.

 ## Future Work Resulting from New QUIC Extensions {#futures-new-ext}